Mili Atoll: Alleged forced cannibalism and Korean rebellion

-Post-War
+Post-war

 Following the end of World War II, Mili Atoll came under the control of the United States as part of the Trust Territory of the Pacific Islands.
 The island has been part of the independent Republic of the Marshall Islands since 1986.

 Mili remains littered with thousands of World War II relics.
 The law forbids these items from being removed from the island.
 Mostly what remains are large bunker systems, rail systems, old artillery pieces and remnants of aircraft.
-Examples include Japanese Mitsubishi A6M Zeros and a North American B-25 Mitchell bomber sitting in just several feet of water.
+Examples include Japanese Mitsubishi A6M Zeros, a wrecked Type 97 Naval Bomber (Nakajima B5N), A wrecked Navy Type 1 Land-Based Twin Engine Bomber (Mitsubishi G4M), two wreckages of Lockheed P-38 Lightnings and a North American B-25 Mitchell bomber sitting in just several feet of water.
 The ground is still covered with craters created by the artillery campaigns that lasted 30 days to "prep" the island for the Allied invasion.

 While thousands of unexploded munitions were destroyed by Peace Corps volunteers in the 1960s, danger remains for humans from chemicals in Japanese and U.S. unexploded munitions on land and in the ocean (which could enter the food chain).